ClimateImpactLab/impact-calculations/docs/generate.md

  - `include-patterns`: true or false; produce results for pattern models
  - `only-ssp` or `ssp`: The name of an SSP to use (e.g., `SSP3`), or a list of SSPs.
  - `only-iam` or `iam`: The name of an IAM to use (e.g., `high`).
+ - `only-batch-number`: The batch number to use if projecting a single run with `mode: montecarlo`.
+For instance, `only-batch-number: 1`, outputs results with a `batch1` directory.
  - `timeout`: The number of hours to allow the process to work, before considering a directory abandoned (default: 12).